QuentinFuxa/postgres-chat/README.md

 ### Initialization

-Use the RAGHandler class to set up the connection to your database and OpenAI.
+Use the PostgresChat class to set up the connection to your database and OpenAI.

 ```
-from rag_handler import RAGHandler
+from postgres_chat import PostgresChat

-handler = RAGHandler(
+handler = PostgresChat(
     table_name="your_table",
     connection_string="postgresql://user:password@localhost:5432/your_database",
     openai_api_key="YOUR_OPENAI_API_KEY",